Renata1995/Rules-and-Associations-in-AGL/README.md

 * ##### Test Phase:
   * A list of new items is generated.
 X% follows the AG (Grammatical-G) and 1-x% does not (Ungrammatical-UG)
   * Participants will be told that training strings follow a certain grammar but not details of the grammar
-  * Participants will be asked to determine whether new items are G or UG
+  * Participants will be asked to determine whether new items are grammatical or ungrammarical

 * ##### Transfer Setting
-Learning items and test items involve different modularities. i.e. The learning session uses letter sequences and the test session uses color sequences.
+Learning items and test items use the same grammatical rules but different alphabets. i.e. The learning session uses letter sequences and the test session uses color sequences.

 * ##### Normal Results: